-Real Housewives Star Arrested In Louisville
+Real Housewives Star Arrested in Louisville

 On August 25, Real Housewives of Atlanta star Porsha Williams was arrested for the second time during a protest in Louisville, Kentucky.

-According to Wave 3 News, the star was arrested while peacefully protesting with the civil activist group, Until Freedom.
-Williams was protesting with “hundreds” of others in Louisville, Kentucky during a “Day of Action” which was planned by Until Freedom, according to Wave 3 News, as they called for action to be taken in the case involving Breonna Taylor’s death.
-Williams was arrested and will face misdemeanor charges of disorderly conduct and obstructing a highway, along with 64 others who were also arrested during the protests, according to Wave 3 News.
+According to Wave 3 News, the star was arrested while peacefully protesting with the civil activist group Until Freedom.
+Williams was protesting with “hundreds” of others in Louisville during a “Day of Action,” which was planned by Until Freedom, according to Wave 3 News, as they called for action to be taken in the case involving Breonna Taylor’s death.
+Williams was arrested and faces misdemeanor charges of disorderly conduct and obstructing a highway, along with 64 others who were also arrested during the protests, according to Wave 3 News.

 On July 14, Williams was also arrested for protesting for Taylor in Louisville.
 According to TMZ, she was charged with a felony, but it was later dropped.